-When deciding on home care for yourself or someone you love, it is important to consider and plan for the associated financial costs.
-Typically, the cost of using a home care company such as Homewatch CareGivers depends on how many hours of assistance are needed, if there is a need for any special services, or if a serious health condition exists.
+When deciding on home care for yourself or someone you love, it’s important to consider and plan for the associated costs.
+Typically, the cost of using a home care company such as Homewatch CareGivers depends on how many hours of assistance are needed and whether there is a need for any special services.

 Individuals injured in an auto accident may have home care services covered to assist in recovery or with limitations due to permanent injury.

 If care arrangements change or fall through unexpectedly, back-up care can provide you with additional support for dependent family members.
 Back-up care benefits are sometimes offered through your employer and can be used for dependent family members of all ages, including children and adults.

 State-funded programs support individuals navigating challenges with self-care and safety due to behavioral health conditions.